|I Want to Hold Your Hand

 September 18, 1964, 4:40p

 As the crowd grew, the line became less of a line and more of a mob.
 An anxious excited mob.
-Bob and his friends were pushed right up against the glass doors.
+I was pushed right up against the glass doors.
 Soon, the doors opened.
-It could have been soon or it could have been a long time - they were so caught up in the excitement with their fellow fans that the wait time was not an issue.
-Their line moved up to the ticket takers and then on into the vast hallways that curved around the entrance tunnels to the arena seating.
-Bob and gang went right to their seats.
-The arena was a bowl of activity: talking, visiting, waving and yelling, or buying drinks and souvenirs.
-You could feel the electricity.
-It may have been something like his parents experienced at a Frank Sinatra concert.
-But to Bob, it was new and exhilarating.
-As it got closer to the stated concert time, the anticipation heightened and became a force so powerful that its momentum caught up even those few older folks in the crowd.
+It could have been soon or it could have been a long time - I was so caught up in the excitement with fellow fans that the wait time was not much of an issue.
+We got in another line that moved up to the ticket takers and then on into the vast hallways that curved around the entrance tunnels to the arena seating.
+Walking up the stairs, emerging into the large UFO saucer space, was the most overwhelming thing I ever saw.

+We found our seats.
+The arena was a bowl of activity, one could feel the electricity.
+It may have been something like my parents experienced at a Frank Sinatra concert.
+But to The Impalas, it was new and exhilarating.
+As the stated concert time neared, the anticipation heightened and became a force so powerful that its momentum caught up even those few older folks in the crowd.
 But, they had to wait a while longer - the concert would be delayed about 15 minutes.
-A bomb threat had been called in and the arena was still being searched.
+No one knew why.
+The anticipation stepped up a notch.
+Concert reviews mentioned that a bomb threat had been called in and the arena had to be searched.

 The lights began to dim, section by section.
 New lights became apparent - the constant flashing of bulbs from flash cameras.
-An announcer, a local disk jockey, walked out onto the stage and spoke some typical emcee schtick, but, not too many were listening.
+An emcee, a local disk jockey, walked out onto the stage and spoke some typical emcee schtick, but, not too many were listening.
 He introduced the opening act, the Bill Black Combo.
 Most of the 10,000 people politely tolerated the opening groups.
 Next were The Exciters and Jackie DeShannon.
 Then the lights came back up in the arena and some stagehands came out onto the stage to rearrange the equipment.
-Ringo's familiar drum set with 'The Beatles' painted on the front of the bass drum was brought out and set up.
-You'd think it was the greatest event on earth, judging from the hysteria and screams over just seeing that drum.
+Ringo's familiar drum set with The Beatles painted on the front of the bass drum made its entrance from stage right.
+It seemed like the greatest event on earth, judging from the hysteria and screams over just seeing that drum.

 Photos from the press conference and the concert in Dallas, 1964.